South Korea president's office block prosecutors' searches

 - ‘Divestment is our goal’: Seattle City Council to vote on pulling $3 billion from Wells Fargo over Dakota Access Pipeline WATCH

-Prosecution spokesman Lee Kyu-chul told reporters Thursday that his team wants to search Blue House sites suspected of being linked to the scandal.
-He said the offices of presidential advisers and security staff could be the target of the search, but didn’t say how prosecutors could get into the compound without Blue House cooperation.
+They expressed regret and asked for help from Prime Minister Hwang Kyo-ahn, who became government caretaker after Park’s presidential powers were suspended.
+There was no immediate response from Hwang, who works in a government building near the Blue House.

+It was not immediately clear whether the Blue House’s decision to ignore the search warrant, which is valid until Feb.
+28, was legal.

-The law cited by the Blue House prohibits searches on areas with state secrets without the approval from those in charge of those places.
-But the law still says that those in charge must approve searches unless they undermine national interests.
+The law cited by the Blue House prohibits searches of areas with state secrets without the approval of those in charge of those areas.
+But the law also says those in charge must approve searches unless they would undermine the national interest.

-The Blue House used this law to reject a previous search attempt by prosecutors, but legal experts say its rejection must be strictly applied to searches of offices handling confidential information, not the whole compound.
+Legal experts say rejections of searches should only apply to areas handling confidential information, not an entire compound.

+Prosecutors said the areas they want to search include the offices of the presidential secretaries for civil and economic affairs.
+The Blue House did not explain why a search would undermine the national interest, prosecution spokesman Lee Kyu-chul said.

+Presidential spokesman Jung Youn-kuk said prosecutors had wanted to search 10 sites, most of which deal with state secrets.
+He said sensitive military information is scattered throughout the Blue House compound, which he said includes military facilities and an army unit.

-State prosecutors tried to search the Blue House in October but ended up receiving Blue House documents outside the compound, before they handed those over to a team led by independent counsel Park Young-soo.
+The Blue House also cited the law in rejecting a search attempt by prosecutors in October.
+The prosecutors were then given Blue House documents outside the compound, before they handed over the investigation of the scandal to a team led by an independent counsel.

-Park faces allegations that she let her confidante Choi Soon-sil manipulate government affairs and extort money from businesses, though Choi has never had any government post.
-Choi and several of Park’s presidential advisers have been arrested on related charges.
+Park faces allegations that she let a confidante, Choi Soon-sil, manipulate government affairs and extort money from businesses.
+Choi, who has never had a government post, and several of Park’s presidential advisers have been arrested on related charges.

-The Constitutional Court is holding a trial to decide whether to formally unseat Park or restore her power.
-If Park is forced out, South Korea would hold an election to choose her successor within two months of the move.
+The Constitutional Court is deciding whether to formally unseat Park or restore her power.
+If she is forced out, a new election would be held within two months to choose her successor.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.